Mnkith/chessmate/README.md

 ## Project status

-This project still under development and any suggestions and improvements are welcomed!
+This project still under development and any suggestions and improvements are welcome!